KxSystems/docs-v1/docs/dashboards/financialchart.md

 Williams %R | Williams %R is a momentum indicator, which measures the close relative to the higher high for the look back period.
 An asset is overbought when the indicator is above -20, or oversold when the indicator drops below -80.
 However, assets spending long periods overbought or oversold better reflect heavy buying or selling respectively , and further gains or losses are likely before a reversal can occur.
 As with stochastics, Williams %R is best used in conjunction with other indicators as a confirmation of bullish or bearish momentum.
 Divergences between Williams %R behaviour and price action (e.g. new high/low in Williams %R not confirmed by new high/low in price) can signal weakening momentum.
 ZigZag | ZigZag is a means to filter out smaller price movements.
 For example, a ZigZag set at '5' ignores all price swing less than 5%.
 Only price movements greater than 5% will show.
 It has no predictive quality, but can be used alongside Fibonacci retracements or Elliot Wave Projections

-### Options
+## Options

 ![Screenshot](img/optionsmenu.jpg)

-The Options menu allows to configure the Chart Type, including Line (O, H, L, C), Candlestick, Bar, Kagi, Heikin Ashi and Mountain Charts.
+The _Options_ dialog allows the user to configure the Chart Type, including Line (O, H, L, C), Candlestick, Bar, Kagi, Heikin Ashi and Mountain Charts.

-The Crosshair can be toggled from off, to the position of cursor or to align with closing price.
+The Crosshair can be toggled from off, to the position of the cursor or to align with the closing price.

-Likewise the Price Info can be toggled on or off, or alternative on pause, which appears after you stop moving the cursor and hides when the cursor is moved.
+Likewise the _Price Info_ can be toggled on or off, or alternative on pause, which appears after the cursor stops moving, and hides when it moves.

-### User Chart Settings

-User Configuration
+## User chart settings

 ![Screenshot](img/chartpropertiesmnu.jpg)

-The right-click menu, opened when selected in the chart window, is a Settings options.
-Settings customizes the individual look of the chart, including background and axis colours, gridlines, and the colour of the price bars
+Available from the chart window’s context menu,  allows the user to customize the look of the chart, setting background and axis colours, gridlines, and the colour of the price bars

-Default resets to either selected Light or Dark theme.
+_Default_ resets to the selected Light or Dark theme.

-Also available in the right-click menu is a refresh selection.
-Refresh reloads the data into the chart at the default settings
+Also available in the context menu is _Refresh_, reloads the data into the chart using the default settings.